haskellfoundation/tech-proposals/proposals/000-error-messages.md

    would actually work.
 While there is a workaround here, we can see that better communication between GHC and HLS would avoid this class of problem.

- - Many Haskell error messages refer to advanced concepts.
+ - Many GHC error messages refer to advanced concepts.
 This is unavoidable, as Haskell has advanced features.
 However, telling a user that their rigid type variable does not unify with a type because there is a kind mismatch is utterly bewildering to Haskell learners.
 Applying structure to error messages